 There are many wonderful things to love about the vast world of vaping: sweets without the calories, learning basic principles of electricity, interacting with a wonderful community of like minded people… the list goes on and on.
 But there are a few things that can turn your happy vaping into a bad time.
 That is why we have compiled this list of things to avoid when vaping.

 The top 15 things to avoid when vaping:

 1. Dry Hits

-Dry hits are one of the most awful things to befall any vaper.
+Dry hits are one of the most awful things to befall any vaper and something to definitely avoid when vaping.
 I wouldn’t wish a dry hit on my worst enemy.
 Never experienced a dry hit before?
 Luck you.
 It’s as if Death himself delivered a burnt cloud of toasted gym sock straight into your lungs.
 Always make sure you saturate your wick and prime your coil before vaping.
 Have some fresh cotton in a new build?
 Make sure you’ve dripped a sufficient amount of juice on your wick before you take that first puff.
 Replacing the coil in your tank?
 Drip a little bit of juice on the coil before you reassemble your tank.
 Be sure to let your device sit for several minutes before vaping to ensure your coil has been saturated with juice.
 When I replace my Atlantis coils, I usually wait a good ten minutes before vaping to make sure my coil is fully saturated.

 2. Low Battery